 Tip #5: Purchase Vitamins That Are Packed in Good Containers

-In lieu of purchasing a special container for your vitamins, you can look for items that are stored in better packaging instead.
+Traveling can be expensive, so saving whenever possible is a good idea.
+Instead of purchasing a special container for your vitamins, you can look for items stored in better packaging.

 You can find other vitamins packed in similarly durable containers.
 Seek them out if you want to make flying with vitamins and supplements easier.